altf4/SmashBot/Readme.md

     **Strategies** are the highest level means that the AI will use to accomplish the overall goal.
 For instance, the SmashBot will typically take the strategy of baiting the opponent into a poor move.

     **Tactics** are lowish level series of predictable circumstances that we can realistically flowchart our way through.
-For instance, if the enemy if off the stage we may choose to edge guard them to keep them from getting back on.
+For instance, if the enemy is off the stage we may choose to edge guard them to keep them from getting back on.

     **Chains** are the lowest level of objective that consists of a "chain" of button presses that Smashers will recognize, such as Wavedash, Jump-canceled Upsmash, etc...